nikitaMe1nikov/directorr-repository/packages/directorr/README.md

 # Directorr

->Like [Redux](https://redux.js.org/) but using decorators
+>Does the same as [Redux](https://github.com/reduxjs/redux), but more OOP and less coding

 ## Why

-To be able to write less code and separate business logic as much as possible from different frameworks (React, Inferno, etc.).
+Ability to write less code and easily separate business logic from different frameworks(React, Inferno and other).

 ## What